spiceai/docs/CONTRIBUTING.md

-# Contributing to Spice.ai Docs
+# Contributing to Spice.ai OSS Docs

-Thanks for contributing to making Spice.ai better!
+Thanks for contributing to making Spice better!

 ## Writing style guide

-We will add a Spice.ai specific style-guide in the future.
+We will add a Spice specific style-guide in the future.
 Until then, we recommend you refer to the following guides:

 - Kubernetes [Documentation Style Guide](https://kubernetes.io/docs/contribute/style/style-guide/)
 - Google [developer documentation style guide](https://developers.google.com/style/)